 Never use water to speed up the drying time of your glue.
 This does not operate the way you believe it does.

 Instead, the diluted glue will just soak your components.
-That makes everything hard instead of sticky and destroying your adhesive bond.
+That makes everything hard instead of sticky and destroys your adhesive bond.

 Ensure Air Flow